-At 11 am we gather in the Sanctuary for a service that weaves together powerful and uplifting choral and organ music, hymns both traditional and contemporary, insightful preaching, scripture shared in a variety of ways and elements of community life and service.
-The children and youth choirs often sing in this service.
-The service is about an hour long.
+At 10 am we gather in the Sanctuary for a service that weaves together powerful and uplifting choral and organ music, hymns both traditional and contemporary, insightful preaching, scripture shared in a variety of ways and elements of community life and service.
+The service is about an hour and fifteen minutes long.

 Preaching is highly valued at First Church.
-The Senior Ministry, Molly Baskette, preaches at both services.
-Other ministers on the staff also preach regularly along with occasional guests.
+The Senior Ministry Molly Baskette and the other ministers on the staff preach regularly along with occasional guests.
 We have been honored to host members of the national setting of the United Church of Christ in our pulpit.

 We celebrate communion during the service on the first Sunday of the month and all are invited to the table.
 Communion is offered on all other Sundays after the service in the Chancel for those who choose to gather.

-Classes for children grouped by age are offered during the 11 am service.
+Classes for children grouped by age are offered during the 10 am service.
 The classes weave together progressive Christian education, spiritual awareness and development, peace and justice issues, and community connection.
 Children are given a variety of ways to interact and explore.
 Children go to the Sanctuary with their parents, then after the first part of the service, they leave with adult leaders for classes divided into three levels: preschool/kindergarten, 1st-3rd grade, and 4th-5th grade.
 Parents pick up their children right after the service in their classrooms.
-The entire service is about an hour long.

-Childcare for the youngest ones is also available all morning in the Nursery.
+Childcare for the youngest ones is also available in the Nursery (in Loper Chapel).
 If your child stays with you during the service and needs to move around or make noise, you are free to sit with them in the Hall of Entrance where you will still be able to see and hear the service.

-At 10 am each week, we offer a Learning Hour with opportunities for both intergenerational and adult education.
+After the 10 am service we offer a Learning Hour with opportunities for both intergenerational and adult education.

-Adult Education programs are also presented, usually in the Large Assembly, on a variety of topics.
+Adult Education programs are also presented on a variety of topics.
 Special speakers from both within and outside the congregation often provide presentations.